stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

-The participants may agree at anytime to increase period O by using a larger value for O in the next and future transaction sets, or regenerating the most recent transaction set, then signing and submitting a transaction that bumps the sequence number of the multisig account to the sequence before the most recent D_i.
+The participants may agree at anytime to increase period O by using a larger value for O in the next and future transaction sets, or regenerating the most recent transaction set, then signing and submitting a transaction that bumps the sequence number of account MI to the sequence before the most recent D_i.
 The sequence bump ensures only the most recent transaction with the new period O is valid.

 The participant initiating this change is X, and the other participant is Y. The
 participants: